Impact of the COVID-19 pandemic on association football: North America

 On 12 March 2020, the CONCACAF Champions League was suspended with immediate effect.
 All other CONCACAF competitions scheduled for the next month were also suspended.
 On 10 November, it was announced that the competition would resume in December and be played in Orlando with single-leg, neutral venue matches.

+The Liga Primera de Nicaragua was the only football league in the American continent that was still underway.

 Also on 12 March, the National Women's Soccer League (NWSL), whose season was not scheduled to start until 18 April, canceled its preseason matches, and also imposed a moratorium on team training that initially ran through 22 March.

-On 12 March, Major League Soccer was suspended for 30 days.
+On 12 March Major League Soccer was suspended for 30 days.
 On 19 March, Major League Soccer's suspension was extended to a target return date of 10 May.
 On 14 April, MLS announced that it was "extremely unlikely based on the guidance of federal and local public health authorities" that they would meet this target, and stated that "our goal remains to play as many games as possible, and while we currently have enough dates to play the entire season, we recognize at this time that it may become difficult to do so."
 The 2020 U.S. Open Cup, 2020 Leagues Cup, 2020 Campeones Cup and 2020 MLS All-Star Game were also all cancelled.

 On 20 March, the Canadian Premier League announced a postponement of their season which was scheduled to start on 11 April.

 The 2019–20 Major Arena Soccer League season was terminated early, effective 12 March.

 The USL Championship suspended the 2020 season on 12 March, for at least 30 days.

 The National Independent Soccer Association suspended the Spring portion of its 2019–20 season on 12 March for at least 30 days.
 On 27 April, following a second suspension of play, NISA announced it would cancel the rest of its 2020 Spring season.

 Match week 10 of Liga MX, Women's Liga MX, and Ascenso MX took place but as of 15 March, club owners and league executives had then taken a decision to postpone all Mexican football activity until further notice.
 As of 22 May, Mexican football executives announce the termination of the remainder of the current Clausura 2020 championship.